a1600795/Trust2BlockChain/h2-Crown Jewels and Bad Guys.md

 Hutchin, E., Cloppert, M., and Amin, R., 2011.
 Intelligence-Driven Computer Network Defense Informed by Analysis of Adversary Campaigns and Intrusion Kill Chains.
 Link: https://lockheedmartin.com/content/dam/lockheed-martin/rms/documents/cyber/LM-White-Paper-Intel-Driven-Defense.pdf.
 Read: 6.11.2023

+### a) Make-belief boogie-man.
+Create a treath model for imaginary company

+My imaginary company is a pharmaceutical drug lab that creates new medicines.
+The key assets for this company are the drugs that are currently under development.
+They are just going to have a breakthrough on a drug that cures lymphona.
+Based on the test results the drug has worked for 99 percent of the cases and they are preparing to release it after 10 months.
+The development of the new drug has taken 10 years.
+It would be catastrophic if the chemistry and preparation process would leak out.

+####Threat model